Thinkofname/thinkofname.github.io/_posts/2018-02-28-february-change-log.md

 ### Swtiched to MSVC for Windows builds

-Due to linux servers being cheaper and the fact I develop on linux i've been cross-compiling my game to windows via the Mingw toolchain which has been really useful for testing quickly.
+Due to Linux servers being cheaper and the fact that I develop on Linux I've been cross-compiling my game to windows via the Mingw toolchain which has been really useful for testing quickly.
 However due to the integration with steam requiring the use of C++ I wasn't able to have Mingw link with the steamapi.dll